Skip to content

 Manual Web UI Topics Management

-By default, Karafka uses four topics with the following names:
+By default, Karafka uses five topics with the following names:

 • karafka_consumers_states